prasantkpatel/cheers/README.md

 This project was done as part of the Internship assignment given to me by the company "TachStax Private Limited".

+## Changes to be done

+### File Name: .sample_env

+1. Rename the file to ".env".
-Rename ".sample_env" to ".env" and replace the "YOUR_MONGODB_URI_HERE" with the actual mongodb uri.
+2. Replace the occurence of "YOUR_MONGODB_URI_HERE" with the uri of mongodb database

+<b>Note: The databse must be named cheers-db and should contain two collections named drinks and users respectivley. </b>